 Throughout the entire process, keep an open line of communication between your employer and you.
 Be sure to tell your employer about the amount of pain you are in and which job activities are difficult.
-Also, keep your employer in the loop on all of your medical appointments and updates.
+Also, keep your employer in the loop on all of your medical appointments.

 In most cases, injured workers are able to work out a plan with their doctors and employers to return to work if the employer has light duty work available.
 For many employers, and especially smaller employers, this simply isn’t tenable.